2024 Joe Biden–Donald Trump presidential debate: Democratic Party's response and Biden's withdrawal from the race

 In the days following the debate, Democrats serving in Congress or as governors mostly refrained from explicitly calling for Biden to withdraw, fearing to harm Biden's chances of winning the election if he ended up remaining the nominee.
 Several prominent Democrats, including former Presidents Barack Obama and Bill Clinton, initially rallied behind Biden, and resisted calls for him to step down due to one "bad debate."
-Pennsylvania Democratic Senator John Fetterman, who had a similarly weak debate performance in his 2022 election, told fellow Democrats to "Chill the fuck out", stating that he refused to join the "Democratic vultures on Biden's shoulder".
+Pennsylvania Democratic Senator John Fetterman, who had a similarly weak debate performance in his 2022 election, told fellow Democrats to "chill the fuck out", stating that he refused to join the "Democratic vultures on Biden's shoulder".

 However, there were almost immediate calls from Democratic party strategists, commentators and donors for Biden to step aside.
 The editorial boards of several newspapers, including The New York Times and The Economist, also published editorials urging him to do so.
 Biden's 2020 campaign manager, Kate Bedingfield, said that there was no way to interpret his debate performance as good, while political consultant David Axelrod noted that it "confirmed people's fears" about Biden's age.
 Democratic strategist Van Jones said that Biden had failed a test to restore the confidence of the country, and that the reaction for many supporters was "not just panic, it's pain".
+A poll found that almost two-thirds of Democratic voters wanted Biden to withdraw from the race.

 Biden stated in an ABC News interview with George Stephanopoulos on July 5 that he would not end his candidacy unless "the Lord Almighty came down and said, 'Joe, get out of the race'".
 He added, "The Lord Almighty's not coming down."

 By July 19, 2024, more than 30 congressional Democrats had publicly called on Biden to end his presidential campaign.
 Many more had communicated the same message privately.
 On July 19, The Guardian reported that "after weeks of defiantly stating that he will remain the Democratic nominee, despite concerns about his age and mental acuity in the wake of last month's disastrous debate against Donald Trump", Biden was reportedly "reconsidering his position".

-Biden suspended his re-election campaign on July 21, 2024 and endorsed Vice President Kamala Harris for president.
+Biden ultimately withdrew from the race on July 21, 2024 and immediately endorsed Vice President Kamala Harris to replace him as the party's presidential nominee.
 Biden stated that he would continue serving as president for the remainder of his term.
 After securing the Democratic presidential nomination, Harris went on to lose the general election to Trump.